 West Palm Beach authorities look for physical evidence such as drugs or paraphernalia in the car to prove the driver is impaired.
 They look for incriminating statements from the driver as to whether they consumed any drugs or prescribed medication.
 In addition, they look for marijuana and determine whether the car or person smells of marijuana.

 They look at the person’s eyes to see if they are bloodshot and watery.
 These are similar to the signs of impairment for alcohol, In addition to the signs of impairment, they look for physical evidence such as statements or evidence of drug use or possession.
 Paraphernalia or drugs in the car provide added evidence to prove that the person was driving under the influence of drugs.
+A lawyer in West Palm Beach could review a DUI case and determine how to proceed if law enforcement was able to collect evidence of drug use or possession while the defendant was driving.

 If a person is prescribed medication to help them sleep or help them with anxiety or depression.
 They may take something at night that was prescribed by a doctor to help them sleep.
 If the person is pulled over the next day by the police for some reason and the officer believes the person is under the influence, they can conduct tests.
 The person may pass a breath test but a urine test could contain the residue from the prescribed medication taken the previous night.

 The government can argue that the residue means the person was under the influence of that medication.
 However, a jury would never believe that because most of the jurors take medication, too.
 If a jury hears that someone took prescribed medication at 10 o’clock the night before and was pulled over and accused of a DUI the next day; they will not believe the person was still under the influence of that medication.
+A West Palm Beach attorney could help someone build a defense in a prescription drug DUI case.

 The biggest mistake to avoid in drug DUI cases is driving a motor vehicle with illegal drugs in the car.
 Most people arrested for DUI involving drugs have drugs on them and are charged with drug possession.
 The biggest mistake to avoid is to drive with anything illegal in the car.